 Doubt

-Doubt is a 2008 American drama film written and directed by John Patrick Shanley, based on his Pulitzer Prize-winning and Tony Award-winning 2004 stage play Doubt: A Parable.
-Produced by Scott Rudin, the film takes place in a Catholic elementary school named for St. Nicholas, led by Sister Aloysius (Meryl Streep).
-Sister James (Amy Adams) tells Aloysius that Father Flynn (Philip Seymour Hoffman) might be paying too much attention to the school's only black student, Donald Miller (Joseph Foster), thus leading to Aloysius investigating Flynn's behaviour.
-The film also features Viola Davis as Donald Miller's mother, Mrs. Miller, in her breakout role.
+Doubt is a 2008 American drama film written and directed by John Patrick Shanley, based on his Pulitzer Prize–winning and Tony Award–winning 2004 stage play Doubt: A Parable.
+Produced by Scott Rudin, the film takes place in a Catholic elementary school named for St. Nicholas.
+The film stars Meryl Streep, Philip Seymour Hoffman, Amy Adams, and Viola Davis.

 Plot

 In 1964 at a Catholic mass in The Bronx, Father Brendan Flynn gives a homily on doubt.
 The priest notes that like faith, it can be a unifying force.
-Sister Aloysius, the strict principal of the church's parish school, becomes concerned when she sees a boy pull away from him in the courtyard.
+Sister Aloysius, the strict principal of the church's parish school, becomes concerned when she sees a boy pull away from Flynn in the courtyard.
 Her sisters are told to be alert to suspicious activity in the school.

 More details